heyjaywilson/CoffeeToast/README.md

 # CoffeeToast

 A simple Swift package to add Toast Notifications to your app.
+Install with the Swift Package Manager.

 This package uses SwiftUI and requires a target of iOS 15.0.
+This means that the package isn't macOS compatible yet.
+It's planned for a future release.

 ## How to Use